mbizhani/Talos/README.md

 A CLI application to utilize working with VMWare Workstation and all your VMs.

 ## Introduction
-When I wanted to learn about cloud technologies in my home lab, I needed a virtualization env.
-So I chose VMware Workstation.
+When I started to learn cloud technologies in my home lab, I needed a virtualization env, and I chose VMware Workstation.
 However, when you want to clone, start, stop, and other tasks with all the VMs, it becomes cumbersome.

-The VMware Workstation has a command line tool called `vmrun`, which can help working with VMs.
+The VMware Workstation has a command line tool called `vmrun`, which can help you to work with VMs.
 The `Talos` project is a wrapper around `vmrun` with extra utilities such as `ssh`, and it eases working with all your VMs.